overshard/timelite/README.md

 ## Production

-You can either push to [ZEIT](https://zeit.co/) with an update to the `now.json` file to change the alias or install Docker and docker-compose and use that on any server.
+You can either push to [Vercel](https://vercel.com/) with an update to the `vercel.json` file to change the alias or install Docker and docker-compose and use that on any server.

 With docker appending `-d` to the end after `up` will run this container in detached mode.
-We have `restart: always` configured so on system restarts or crashes the container will start back up automatically.
+We have `restart: unless-stopped` configured so on system restarts or crashes the container will start back up automatically.

     docker-compose up -d